 Federal and state law requires us to return part of your financial aid if you withdraw from or stop attending all classes before the 60% point of the semester has passed.
 You will have to repay part of your financial aid that is deemed “unearned” by the U.S. Department of Education.
 The specified percentage of funds you are financially liable to return is based on your last date of attendance for that particular semester.
 If you do not repay the portion of financial aid funds for which you are responsible, you may be reported to the federal government, thus becoming ineligible for future financial assistance at any college or university in the United States.

 This applies to all students who receive a Federal & State aid (i.e. Pell Grant, SEOG, ACG, COMA, VGAP, Foster Care and/or a Federal Stafford Loan (Subsidized and Unsubsidized) and who withdraw from or stop attending all classes.
 Because each student’s situation is based on several factors (i.e. the type and amount of aid received, the last date of attendance, tuition, fees, and/or book charges) it is very important that you discuss your individual case with a financial aid representative.
 If you have questions, please contact the Financial Aid Office.

 When financial aid exceeds college charges for tuition, fees and books, a refund will be generated.
 Refunds are usually available approximately the sixth week of classes.
+Disbursements will be held until after the census date of the last class for students taking all dynamic classes.
+Dynamic classes are classes outside of the regular 16-week session.
 Students will receive their refund checks via the U.S. Postal Service within 14 business days from the date the funds are posted as a refund on their myTyler account.
 It is imperative that each student has their correct address in the system.